Top 10 Reasons to Ski Winter Park

 #4: Terrain Parks

-Snowboarders have long been embraced at Winter Park, comprising as they do and ever-increasing percentage of the “riding” public.
-Winter Park Resort is a leader in world class terrain parks.
+Snowboarders have long been embraced at Winter Park, comprising as they do and an ever-increasing percentage of the “riding” public.
+Winter Park Resort is a leader in world-class terrain parks.
 Offering six terrain parks of varying degrees of difficulty, Winter Park Resort’s philosophy is that the best way to learn is through a progressive park system.

 From the resort’s beginner park, Starter Park, which features small boxes that are just off of the ground, to Rail Yard, Winter Park’s advanced terrain park, which features a combination of rails, jibs, a super-pipe, and jumps, snowboarders are very well catered for.
 Dark Territory, Rail Yard’s controlled access area, pushes the skills of expert skiers and riders with features designed for the most technical tricks.